AnimalGenomicsETH/Lectures/2025_Cesky_pangenome_workshop/slides.md

 . . .

-Similar to SAM/BAM, broadly capturing:
+Similar to *.sam* files, recording details on:

  - which read
- - aligns to where
+ - where does it align
- - and how good it was
+ - how good was that alignment

 . . .